-Each year, the UC Davis School of Education is pleased to honor the contributions and dedication of all educators and their advocates at this special ceremony that began in 2013 as part of the School’s year-long celebration of its tenth anniversary.
+In previous years, the UC Davis School of Education has honored the contributions and dedication of educators and their advocates at a special ceremony.
+This event began in 2013 as part of the School’s year-long celebration of its tenth anniversary.

 Every year, the School of Education hosts the Honoring Educators Awards Ceremony, where that year’s honorees are recognized for their contributions in education.
 See a complete list of the 2016 honorees here.